A Guide to Data Visualization Best Practices

 - Supply chain management

-Businesses may use charts for:
+Businesses may use donut charts for:

 - Market share analysis